robertarcaleanu/DE-flight_data/README.md

 The data is extracted from the Schipol Developer Center [website](https://developer.schiphol.nl/) and the endpoint is `flights`.

-In this case, we are extracting arrivals and departues separately, as they have different columns, which need to be cleaned before saving them.
+In this case, we are extracting arrivals and departures separately, as they have different columns, which need to be cleaned before saving them.

 ### Clean the data

 For this part, we only keep columns of interest, and define the actual landing/departure time.
 Additioanally,  `scheduleDateTime` is created combining `scheduleDate` and  `scheduleTime`.

-### Validate the data
+### [WIP] -  Validate the data

-WIP

 - Remove duplicates
 - Outlier detection